Sensor-platform/cSimOpt/README.md

 # cSimOpt

-A **Multi-Fidelity Bayesian Optimization (MFBO)** implementation that jointly searches sensor parameters and ML model hyperparameters.
+cSimOpt jointly searches sensor parameters and ML model hyperparameters by implementing a Multi-Fidelity Bayesian Optimization (MFBO).
 Fidelity here refers to the amount of data collected (budget/cost) for a given sensor parameter, trading off fast/cheap low-budget evaluations against accurate/expensive high-budget ones.

 It works by iteratively fitting a surrogate model (GP or a DPL learning-curve ensemble) on observed `(configuration, budget) → performance` data, then using an acquisition function (EI or UCB) to pick the next configuration and budget to evaluate in a freeze-thaw manner, until a target performance is reached.